lohvht-zz/js-from-scratch/Writeup.md

+# Installation steps
+1) Upon cloning the app, type 'yarn install' to install all the dependencies

 # Technologies Used
 Yarn - As a replacement for NPM, package manager and also used to run scripts as well Babel and Babel CLI - Builds and compiles ES6 into ES5 files